 Theme Calls are curated by the journal’s editorial board and guest editors.
 The process to contribute to Theme Calls has two steps.
 First, authors are invited to formally manifest interest in the call by submitting an extended abstract (maximum 1000 words).
 The abstract will be evaluated by the editors of the Theme.
 Second, papers resulting from accepted proposals will then undergo an anonymous peer-review process.
 Depending on the submissions and accepted papers, Theme Calls will become special sections, an issue or several issues in Valuation Studies.

-There is one Theme Call currently open for submissions.
+There is no Theme Call currently open for submissions.

-There are two Theme Calls currently in the editorial process.
+There are three Theme Calls currently in the editorial process.